DBInstance

 Optional | boolean

-True if mapping of Amazon Web Services Identity and Access Management (IAM)
+Indicates whether mapping of Amazon Web Services Identity and Access Management

-accounts to database accounts is enabled, and otherwise false.
+(IAM) accounts to database accounts is enabled for the DB instance.

 Optional | string